Confined Space Safety · 2–5 min toolbox talk

 Ask the Crew

-- Is non-entry rescue feasible for this entry?
+- Is non-entry rescue feasible for this space?

-- Is retrieval equipment set up and ready before entry?
+- Is retrieval equipment inspected and set up?